About the Festival

 The 2011 UK census showed that the Asian population formed the largest ethnic minority group, yet a 2015 report commissioned by Spread the Word (a writer development agency) found that only 4% of writers appearing in the largest UK literature festivals were from ethnic minority backgrounds.
 We are committed to representation and this is reflected in our programming.

 THE 2018 FESTIVAL DEMOGRAPHICS

 About Asia House

-Asia House, a centre of expertise on trade, investment and public policy, supports a vibrant Arts and Learning programme - a creative hub for Asian arts and culture in the UK.
+Asia House, an independent think tank and advisory service, supports a vibrant Arts and Learning programme - a creative hub for Asian arts and culture in the UK.
 The mission of Asia House Arts and Learning is to inspire and engage diverse audiences through a pan-Asian artistic and cultural programme, which takes place through panel discussions, exhibitions, performances, talks and screenings and spans artistic forms ranging from music, dance, visual art, film, fashion, literature and food.